 Respect her temperament and personality.
 Don’t force or guilt her into doting on her siblings when these activities don’t interest her.

 Instead, find group activities that they both enjoy and can do together.
 Maybe they both enjoy riding their bicycles or playing chess.
 These are the ways she can help and entertain her younger siblings that match her interests.

 Read more about accepting your kids for who they are.

 3. Give your child autonomy

 Watching her like a hawk as she laces her sister’s shoes isn’t going to make her want to do so again.
-Instead, let her help in the ways that she’s willing and able.
-Autonomy isn’t just independence—it’s the time and space to do something in ways you feel is best, without someone micromanaging.
+Instead, let her help in ways that she’s willing and able.
+Autonomy isn’t just independence—it’s the time and space to do something in ways you feel are best, without someone micromanaging.